 - Loss rate

-Use a tool like Breadcrumbs Reveal to check you’re focusing on the right target audience.
-Our tool analyzes your entire marketing, sales, and product data to highlight the attributes and actions that attract revenue.
+Use a tool like Breadcrumbs Reveal to identify your most profitable customers.
+Analyze your entire marketing, sales, and product data in one place to highlight the attributes and actions that drive revenue today.

 Here’s how it works: